linaangel/PhComp_repo/midterm/Anosmic-Alert/readme.md

 // Blue smells like Gas
   int potBlueRead = analogRead(A5);

-// Green LED ON = smells like Poo if(potGreenRead == 0 && potYellowRead == 0 && potRedRead == 0 && potBlueRead == 0) {
+if(potGreenRead == 0 && potYellowRead == 0 && potRedRead == 0 && potBlueRead == 0) {
     digitalWrite(ledGreen, LOW);
     digitalWrite(ledYellow, LOW);